prezire/ktn/contributing.md

 ## How-to Guide

-There are two ways to make changes, the easy way and the hard way.
-Either way you will need to [create a BitBucket account](https://bitbucket.org/account/signup/).
+You will need to [create a GitHub account](https://github.com/join?source=header-home).

 The best way to contribute is to "clone" your fork of Ktn to your development area.
-That sounds like some jargon, but "forking" on BitBucket means "making a copy of that repo to your account" and "cloning" means "copying that code to your environment so you can work on it".
+That sounds like some jargon, but "forking" on GitHub means "making a copy of that repo to your account" and "cloning" means "copying that code to your environment so you can work on it".

 1. Set up Git (Windows, Mac & Linux)
 2. Go to the Ktn repo
 3. Fork it
-4. Clone your Ktn repo from [https://mamoin@bitbucket.org/mamoin/ktn.git]
+4. Clone your Ktn repo from [https://github.com/prezire/ktn.git]
-5. Checkout the "develop" branch At this point you are ready to start making changes.
+5. Checkout the "develop" branch.
+At this point you are ready to start making changes
-6. Fix existing bugs on the Issue tracker after taking a look to see nobody else is working on them.
+6. Fix existing bugs on the Issue tracker after taking a look to see nobody else is working on them
 7. Commit the files
 8. Push your develop branch to your fork
 9. Send a pull request [http://help.github.com/send-pull-requests/](http://help.github.com/send-pull-requests/)

 ### Keeping your fork up-to-date

 Unlike systems like Subversion, Git can have multiple remotes.
 A remote is the name for a URL of a Git repository.
-By default your fork will have a remote named "origin" which points to your fork, but you can add another remote named "ktn" which points to `https://mamoin@bitbucket.org/mamoin/ktn.git`.
+By default your fork will have a remote named "origin" which points to your fork, but you can add another remote named "ktn" which points to `https://github.com/prezire/ktn.git`.
 This is a read-only remote but you can pull from this develop branch to update your own.

 If you are using command-line you can do the following:

-1. `git remote add ktn https://mamoin@bitbucket.org/mamoin/ktn.git`
+1. `git remote add ktn https://github.com/prezire/ktn.git`
 2. `git pull ktn develop`
 3. `git push origin develop`